NeilKhera/argus_stereo_sync/README.md

 - Published messages should use sensor timestamp, not _ros::now::time()_.
 - Add the ability to dynamically set camera exposure range, allowing with other parameters such as framerate and resolution (preferably without restarting node).
 - Automate API installation.
 - Optimize CUDA kernel for improved performance at higher resolutions.
+(YUV 422 supported by ROS requires 16-bit per pixel as opposed to the 24-bit per pixel of BGR8 - Thereby reducing buffer size by 33%)
 ### License
 MIT License.
 Copyright (c) 2020 Neil Khera